Library Exchange Podcast

 Welcome to Library Exchange, the ultimate podcast for school librarians!
 Whether you’re a seasoned library media specialist or just starting your journey, this podcast is your go-to resource for all things related to the world of school librarianship.
 Each episode dives into the role of a school librarian offering practical tips, expert insights, and inspiration.

-Visit the Library Exchange official website at https://www.libraryexchangepodcast.com
+Visit the Library Exchange official website to submit a story, ask a question or request to be a guest at https://www.libraryexchangepodcast.com

 Looking for some new swag for your library, yourself or a favorite book loving friend?
 Visit http://libraryexchange.etsy.com